Self-employment residence in Andorra: requirements, advantages and real taxation

 Holders of this residence can fully control their income, work independently, and invoice internationally without territorial limitations.

-To gain a more detailed understanding of how Andorra’s tax system is structured, including effective rates and available deductions, you can read Taxation in Andorra: structure, tax rates and real advantages.
+To gain a more detailed understanding of how the Principality’s tax system is structured, you can read Taxation in Andorra: a practical guide to understanding taxes, obligations and real risks.

 Andorra distinguishes three main residence categories:

-These modalities are explained in more detail in Types of residence in Andorra: active, passive and tax residency, and also in Passive residence in Andorra: requirements, advantages and responsibilities.
+These modalities are explained in more detail in Types of residence in Andorra: active, passive and tax residency, and also in Passive residence in Andorra: evolution, requirements and legal framework.

 The process of obtaining self-employment residence involves several administrative steps, but it is perfectly manageable with proper guidance.
 The main phases are as follows: